365 days of play: The ultimate review of the Lovevery Play Kits

 The Stainless Steel Tip & Turn is one that Theodore continues to reach for and is brilliant for helping him to practice bilateral coordination by spinning the ball using both hands, enhancing motor skills and understanding of cause and effect.

-Of all the kits we've tested so far, I'd say this one was our least favourites, simply because there were only a few of the toys that held my son's interest at this age.
-This may of course change with time and we will continue to offer them for play.
+Of all the kits we've tested so far, I'd say this one was our least favourite, simply because there were only a few of the toys that held my son's interest at this age.
+This may, of course, change with time, and we will continue to offer them for play.

 Final verdict